narrowstacks/dorkroom-static-api/README.md

 ---

-**Note:** This is a community-driven project.
+**Note:** This is a community-driven project with automated workflows to make contributions easy and safe.
 All contributions are appreciated and help make analog photography more accessible to everyone!